 The library has almost 2 million books, e-books, microtexts, films and government documents.
 The online catalog is the best way to locate the resources you need.

 Use the basic search screen when you have a simple search, such as the name of an artist (rembrandt) or a topic (renaissance architecture).
-You can use the options on the right side of the results screen to narrow by format (book, ebook or DVD) or location (ZSR Main Stacks or Venice).
+You can use the options on the left side of the results screen to narrow by availability (in library or online) or content type (books or videos).

 Use the advanced search screen when you have a more complex search, or when there are multiple search terms for what you are looking for.
 If you were looking for information on Impressionist painting in France, you could use the following terms: